Whale Fest 2019:

 On May 6-12, 2019 over 2300 people participated in Whale Fest activities.

-During Whale Fest 2019, we were able to engage the communities of the North Coast in learning about the whales that call our water and the surrounding marine environment, home.
+During Whale Fest 2019, we were able to engage North Coast communities in learning about the whales that call our water and the surrounding marine environment, home.

 The three pillars of the festival were: Educate, Elevate and Explore.
-Using this as guidance, we were able to provide a week of exciting, interactive activities for a diverse audience.
+With this in mind, we were able to provide a week of exciting, interactive activities for a diverse audience.

-The #whalesofrupert scavenger hunt ran throughout the week and brought families and friends together to explore the whale icons in the community with the chance of winning whale watching tickets as the grand prize.
+The #whalesofrupert scavenger hunt ran throughout the week and brought families and friends together to explore the whale icons in the community with the chance of winning whale watching tickets.

 Dr. Ben Hendricks presented a fascinating and entertaining talk on “Sonic Superpowers: Listening into the World of Whales in the Great Bear Fjord System".

-A free family-friendly documentary “Humpback Whales” at the local movie theatre on Mother’s Day.
+A free family-friendly documentary “Humpback Whales” screened at the local movie theatre on Mother’s Day with free admission.

-The resounding feedback received through the success of these events is that there is a considerable appetite for nature education on the North Coast.
+The resounding feedback received through the success of this event is that there is a considerable appetite for nature education on the North Coast.